-- Practice premises are modern, accessible and efficiently run. - Fully digital primary care pathways will be in operation and working effectively as part of the local health system, such as; online assessment and self-help advice; econsultation; online appointment booking and prescription ordering and tracking; home monitoring and tele-healthcare. - IT systems are fully integrated across primary, community and secondary care services and, with patient consent, clinicians have access to a patient's electronic medical record regardless of which service is being used.
+- Practice premises are modern, accessible and efficiently run. • Fully digital primary care pathways will be in operation and working effectively as part of the local health system, such as; online assessment and self-help advice; online consultation; online appointment booking and prescription ordering and tracking; home monitoring and tele-healthcare.
+Patients and staff will be supported to make best use of these options. - IT systems are fully integrated across primary, community and secondary care services and, with patient consent, clinicians have access to a patient's electronic medical record regardless of which service is being used.

 - GPs work collaboratively in a new workforce structure that allows them to spend more time with their patients, to meet the growing demands of an aging population and fulfil the expectations of a more accessible service. - An acute home visiting service operates during working hours, so GPs now only visit people who have complex problems or who need end of life care.
-Housebound people and those in nursing and residential homes are looked after by a special team which includes a GP, a community matron and an elderly care physician. - All practices are part of a wider cluster network of services, along with other practices in the neighbourhood.
+Housebound people and those in nursing and residential homes are looked after by a special team which includes a GP, a community matron and a physician for older people. - All practices are part of a wider cluster network of services, along with other practices in the neighbourhood.
 This helps to provide access to a broader range of specialist clinical staff and services close to the patient's home. - An integrated primary, community and social care team work together to care for people with long-term chronic conditions.
 The GP and other health professionals involved in a person's care work together to agree a care plan which is accessible at all times.
 The plan includes the person's personal health goals, guidance and support on managing their condition themselves and advice on what to do if they become ill.

-The future day in the life of a Patient...
+The future day in the life of a patient...